A topic from the subject of Inorganic Chemistry in Chemistry.

 Crystal Systems

-There are seven crystal systems: cubic, tetragonal, orthorhombic, monoclinic, triclinic, hexagonal, and trigonal.
+There are seven crystal systems, each defined by the lengths and angles of its unit cell axes: cubic, tetragonal, orthorhombic, monoclinic, triclinic, hexagonal, and rhombohedral (trigonal).

 Equipment and Techniques